Modbury Heights, South Australia

 Modbury Heights is a medium-sized suburb in the City of Tea Tree Gully, Adelaide.
 The suburb is located in the foothills of the Mount Lofty Ranges around 16 kilometres north east of the Central business district.
 Much of the suburb is residential but there is a small shopping area along Ladywood Road.

-The suburb is bounded by Grenfell Road to the north, Milne Road to the south, Mcintyre Road to the west, Golden Grove Road to the east and is literally cut in half by Ladywood Road.
+The suburb is bounded by Grenfell Road to the north, Milne Road to the south, Mcintyre Road to the west, Golden Grove Road to the east and is cut in half by Ladywood Road.
 Modbury Heights is also bounded to the north and north west by the suburb of Wynn Vale, to the north east by Surrey Downs, to the east by Fairview Park, to the south by Modbury North, to the west by Para Hills and to the south east by Redwood Park.

 History

 The area was first settled by Europeans in 1857, however major development did not begin until the 1970s, beginning as a northerly residential extension to central Modbury.